 In Belgium Hendriks (87) also has done work in the qualitative analysis of intelligence.
 However, he still relies heavily on a statistical point of view.
 Also, persons such as Dijkhuis (52), Kouwer (110), Van Gelder (287) and Busemann (33) are involved in the qualitative evaluation of intelligence.
-Moreover, some media are designed with the aim of a more qualitative analysis, especially
+Moreover, some media are designed with the aim of a more qualitative analysis, especially regarding the elucidation of particular proficiencies.
+However, the relationship of these proficiencies with the psychic life, as a totality-in-function, are not always considered.

-Stellwag (245, ch 10) investigates silent reading in a qualitative study of intelligence because, according to her, it more closely approximates the school situation (245, 199), and which demands sustained thinking and constructiveness (245, 212).
+Stellwag (245, Ch 10) investigates silent reading in a qualitative study of intelligence because, according to her, it more closely approximates the school situation (245, 199), and which demands sustained thinking and constructiveness (245, 212).
 However, she emphasizes that an investigation of silent reading is a study of functioning intelligence, and not of it as a potential (245, 201).
 Then, she differentiates an intelligent and unintelligent grasp.
 For her, an intelligent solution, or grasp is characterized by, e.g., insight into more complex relations, the breadth of view, the quality, and suppleness of solutions, a quickly operating intuition, originality, efficiency, and objectivity.
 An unintelligent solution is vague, confused, hazy, and obvious aspects are not fathomed (245, 216-217).

 Regarding the Wechsler-Bellevue scale, she also demonstrates how structural differences in intelligence are observed with the help of an ordinary intelligence medium, if it is analyzed more closely (245, 218).
 Also, Saunders (220), and Raven (205) have designed special media for investigating intelligence qualitatively.
-With respect to the Raven Colored Progressive Matrices, there is reasoning with concrete, factual data, e.g., "If \\\\\ is, then \\\\ must be."
+With respect to the Raven Colored Progressive Matrices, there is reasoning with concrete, factual data, e.g., "If is, then must be."
 It is especially suited for analyzing the relations noticed by the child (see 55, 145).